 This unusual and slightly challenging Hebrew name, meaning ‘dawn’, sounds familiar today all because of the Jerusalem-born novelist Ayelet Waldman.

 Korean name Chae-Won, meaning ‘beginning’, will make an unusual and unique name for your baby girl.

 If you’re looking for a moniker with Scandinavian roots or want to pay tribute to a Scandinavian ancestor, Dagny meaning ‘new day or new beginning’, would make an appealing pick.
 And with its meaning, it could make a lovely choice for a girl born during Easter.
 Dagny Taggart, the heroine of “Atlas Shrugged” novel is a literary bearer of this name.
 And Dagny also happens to be a French place name.

-There could be no better name than Dawn if you’re looking for a name with a strong sense of new beginning.
+There could be no better name than Dawn if you’re looking for a name with a strong sense of inception.
 It started off well but began to dwindle soon after.
 But Dawn is attracting parents once again as an option that is both simple and multicultural.
-This moniker originates from English vocabulary word, meaning ‘beginning of the day’.
+This moniker originates from an English vocabulary word, meaning ‘beginning of the day’.

 Here’s yet another unusual choice for your little baby.
-Eos, the name of Greek goddess of dawn, is ancient name but has a modern and sleek feel to it.
+Eos, the name of the Greek goddess of dawn, is an ancient name but has a modern and sleek feel to it.